For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘Nevertheless, we understand that darkness serves a purpose by contrasting with the light so that light might be known and chosen.
 Your benighted world provides everyone with an opportunity to be drawn to the light.
 Thereby it eventually comes into an awareness of the difference.
 Most look somewhere in between, as neither this nor that.
 Yet what one chooses to perceive, that does he become.

-‘So, James, as you ascended here, you rose above the clouds and fog that remain below and saw the sun in its fullness.
+‘So, James, as you ascended here, you rose above the clouds and fog below and saw the sun in its fullness.
 This is how you came to see what you couldn’t see before.
 When the Lowlands no longer held back your vision, you left your hovel cave and ascended towards this realm of light.
-Now that you have reached this plane of existence, things may seem a bit irritating until your inward eyes adjust to the Light.
+Now that you have reached this plane of existence, things may seem irritating until your inward eyes adjust to the Light.

 ‘I know of a few professors at Oxford who are scholars in Greek philosophy.
 I’m sure we could have a fascinating discussion over a few pints of bitter at the Child and Eagle in company with the ghosts of Lewis, Tolkien, Barfield, Williams and the other Inklings.